To Be Written on Hearts

 Moses obeyed, climbed down the mountain again, reaching the camp as it was beginning to get dark.
 In the flickering light of a couple of torches held by the elders, Moses told the people what the Lord had said.
 The next day, he set up boundaries the people should not cross at the foot of the mountain, while the people cleansed themselves, rinsing off the desert dust, washing their clothes and hanging them on the ropes of their tents to dry.
 It was quite a cheerful sight across the whole camp — colorful garments flapping in the desert breeze.

-On the third day, early the morning, the people were awakened by a great storm of roaring thunder and flashing lightning, lighting up the sky.
+On the third day, early in the morning, the people were awakened by a great storm of roaring thunder and flashing lightning, lighting up the sky.
 They wasted no time putting on their freshly washed, dry, clean clothes and quickly gathered around Moses' tent.
 A huge, thick cloud came down from the mountain and there was a L-O-O-O-NG, LOUD blast, sounding like the blast of a ram's horn.
 Moses led the astonished, fearful people to the foot of the mountain to meet the Lord, warning them not to cross the boundaries.
-The whole of Mount Sion was filled with billowing smoke, because the Lord descended from the sky in the form of fire.
+The whole of Mount Sinai was filled with billowing smoke, because the Lord descended from the sky in the form of fire.
 Suddenly, the terrified Israelites felt the earth trembling beneath their feet, while the whole mountain shook with a violent earthquake.

-The people were awakened by a great storm of roaring thunder and flashing lightning As the trumpet blast became louder and louder, Moses spoke and the Lord thundered his reply as He came down on top of Mount Sinai.
+As the trumpet blast became louder and louder, Moses spoke and the Lord thundered his reply as He came down on top of Mount Sinai.
 He called Moses to climb up the mountain to Him.
-There He said to Moses, “Go down again and warn the people and the priest not to cross the boundaries.
+There He said to Moses, “Go down again and warn the people and the priests not to cross the boundaries.
 Otherwise, they will die.”
 Moses hesitated because the people knew about not crossing the boundaries, but, obedient to the Lord, he went down anyway and warned the people again.
 The people's bodies and their clothes were clean, but their hearts were still riddled with sin so that they could not come close to God and live.
 Sin is like a stain on the heart that cannot be hidden from the Lord, because He knows everything that is in the heart and even knows the thoughts of every man, woman and child.

 As the Israelites kept their distance, the Lord spoke directly to Moses and the people.
 He gave them two sets of Commandments: A set of four for loving and not hurting God, and then a set of six for loving and not hurting people.
 First, the Lord told them precisely who He was and what He did for them.
 The Lord said, “I am the Lord your God Who delivered you out of slavery in Egypt.”